 City agencies, including the City Emergency Operations Organization (EOO), follow procedures contained in their emergency plans, under the discretion of the Mayor and Chief of Police.
 The City of Los Angeles Department of Transportation (LADOT) and the City of Los Angeles Fire Department (LAFD) would be responsible for ensuring that future development does not impair or physically interfere with an adopted emergency response or evacuation plan.
 The Approved Plans do not introduce any features that would preclude implementation of or alter these policies or procedures in any way.
-Furthermore, the Approved Plans would not impair implementation of, or physically interfere with, the Los Angeles County Operational Area Emergency Response Plan.18 impede emergency access would be subject to the City's permitting process, and a street closure permit is required when a street closure becomes necessary for project completion.
+Furthermore, the Approved Plans would not impair implementation of, or physically interfere with, the Los Angeles County Operational Area Emergency Response Plan.

+Construction and operation activities within the CPAs with respect to emergency response or evacuation plans due to temporary construction barricades or other obstructions that could impede emergency access would be subject to the City's permitting process, and a street closure permit is required when a street closure becomes necessary for project completion.
 Compliance with existing regulations ensures that implementation of the Approved Plans would not impair or physically interfere with adopted emergency response plans or emergency evacuation plans.
 Therefore, impacts related to emergency response plans and emergency evacuation plans were found to be less than significant.